sysbiolab/RGraphSpace/docs/articles/graphspace-accessors.md

 The
 [`gs_add_nodes()`](https://sysbiolab.github.io/RGraphSpace/reference/gs_add_nodes.md)
 function adds one or more nodes to a `GraphSpace` object.
-Attributes present on existing nodes but absent from value are filled from package defaults.
+Attributes present on existing nodes but absent in the input `value` are filled from package defaults.
 Standard node attributes (such as `nodeSize` and `nodeColor`) are kept consistent across old and new nodes; the`@graph`, `@nodes`, and `@fdata` slots are updated consistently.
 Because new nodes introduce coordinates into the existing layout, the normalized state is invalidated and [`normalizeGraphSpace()`](https://sysbiolab.github.io/RGraphSpace/reference/normalizeGraphSpace-methods.md) must be re-run afterwards.